vietnam-devs/acw-containerization/docs/module2/README.md

 ---
-title: Hello world
+title: Play with Ubuntu image
 ---

-# Module 2: Play with Ubuntu
+# Module 2: Play with Ubuntu image

 In this section, we are going to run a Ubuntu container and play with the `docker run` command.